GizmoBal/sync-chapter-I-frame/README.md

 ```
 usage: syncChapter.vpy [-h] [-p PFRAME] chapter video

-This script change timecodes in a xml/txt chapter file to match the nearest I-frame of a video file (or a P-frame if the nearest I-frame is too far)
+This script changes timecodes in a xml/txt chapter file to match the nearest I-frame of a video file (or a P-frame if the nearest I-frame is too far)

 positional arguments:
   chapter              Absolute or relative path to xml/txt chapter file